Qwe1rty/NodeDial/README.md

 22:27:23.108 [...]
 DEBUG membership.failureDetection.FailureDetectorActor - Target [2551c17d92b95acfaa5a1528c45eee54829572df33dfbd01b383d722e48e0e27, 10.1.0.92] successfully passed initial direct failure check
 ```

-Now you have the knowledge to scale your cluster to any size you want!
+Now you can scale your cluster to any size you want!

 However, this is a good time to point out that this fully automatic scaling process can only be achieved
 if there is a DNS server present, as the nodes will perform a DNS lookup to retrieve the IP address of the
 cluster seed node (the hostname `cdb-0.chs.chordial-ns.svc.cluster.local`)

-Without a DNS server, it is still possible to have future nodes be scaled automatically but it will require
+Without a DNS server, it is still possible to have future nodes scaled automatically, but it will require
 you to manually specify the seed node IP address into the Kubernetes `StatefulSet` configuration.
 The
 program will attempt to read this IP address from the environment variable `SEED_IP` if it fails to
 read the variable `SEED_NODE`.